[music/Ravel’s Pavane for a Dead Princess]

 Years later, she and my father boycotted my wedding and sent a neatly typed note on engraved eggshell stationery: “Mr. and Mrs. Robert R. Smith, Jr., will not attend.”

 Whenever someone asked about my “Mom,” my gut reaction would have been to answer, Mom?
 I don’t know anyone like that.
-Nancy, my biological mother, the popinjay, the vituperative termagant, was certainly no Stella Dallas.
+Nancy, the popinjay, the vituperative termagant, was certainly no Stella Dallas.

 To my mother, every aspect of life was categorized as a bargain or overpriced.

 I had no siblings.
 To visit her after I left home for college, a formal invitation was required.
 Christmas was the only time that I was permitted to return to my parents’ house.

 If she didn’t want to see you, she wouldn’t open the door.

 I remember looking down from the upstairs hall window in our saltbox colonial house to see my paternal grandmother standing at the front door and ringing the doorbell.
 She had driven from Cotton Fields, Arkansas, about a two-hour drive.
 My mother refused to open the door.

 My tired, old grandmother returned to her big Buick in our driveway and left.